Maximizing Non-monotone Submodular Set Functions Subject to Different Constraints: Combined Algorithms: Packing Polytope Constraint

 and obtain the following lemma which is weaker (but not very different) than Lemma \ref{lem-greedy-proc-non-mono}. \begin {lemma} $y(1), y'_1 \in P$ and $F(y(1)) \geq (1-e^{-1}) (F(x \vee y(1))-F(y'_1))-o(1)OPT$, where $x \in P$, where $P$ is any solvable packing polytope. \end {lemma}

-The Authors are grateful to Vahab Mirrokni for his many helps in all the steps of the preparation of this paper.
+The Authors are grateful to Vahab Mirrokni for his help in all the steps of the preparation of this paper.
 The first author is also thankful to Ali Moeini (his M.Sc. advisor), Dara Moazzami, and Jasem Fadaei for their help and advice.
+The authors also would like to acknowledge the anonymous referees for the their useful comments and suggestions.